The term spondylolisthesis derived from the Greek spondylos, meaning “vertebra,” and olisthenein, meaning “to slip.”

 - Posterior instrumentation and fusion combined with posterior lumbar interbody fusion

 - Anterior release; and intradiscal graft or structural cage combined with posterior instrumentation and fusion.

 For grade V [spondyloptosis] L5 vertebra removal with L4 to the sacrum fusion has been described.

-The reduction of spondylolisthesis with instrumentation carries risk of increased operative time, complications, and reoperations.
-Therefore most of authors recommend fusion in situ [without reduction] a method of choice though reduction increases the chances of fusion itself.
+The reduction of spondylolisthesis with instrumentation carries a risk of increased operative time, complications, and reoperations.
+Therefore most of the authors recommend fusion in situ [without reduction] a method of choice though reduction increases the chances of fusion itself.

 If a patient has a neurological deficit preoperatively, decompression of the cauda equina at the time of the arthrodesis can be considered.